zowe/docs-site/docs/user-guide/using-jwt-token-with-apiml.md

 * The Zowe API ML provider that uses the Zowe Authentication and Authorization Service to obtain and validate JWT tokens.

 <!-- We should specify when to use each of these provider options -->

-## HTTP basic authentication with PassTicket support

-In order to support MFA without supporting JWT in the service, the service can accept PassTickets and the API client is responsible for obtaining valid PassTicket (for example by using Zowe APIML that will be able to generate PassTickets if the API client provides a valid JWT token).

-The authentication scheme is same as in the HTTP Basic authentication scheme.
-The PassTicket is used instead of the password.